The best cradle cap shampoos can help with irritating skin conditions that even the best baby shampoos cannot handle.

-The Happy Cappy Shampoo is paediatrian approved and is developed to fight flaking, scaling and itching skin.
-This is the first FDA approved approved over the counter cradle cap shampoo which can also double as a body wash for your little one.
+The Happy Cappy Shampoo is pediatrician-approved and is developed to fight flake, scaling, and itching skin.
+This is the first FDA-approved over-the-counter cradle cap shampoo which can also double as a body wash for your little one.

 This is a great choice for parents who are dealing with cradle cap because the shampoo can be used on all family members as a shampoo or body wash when the baby is cradle cap free.

 |Ingredients||Contains the active ingredient, pyrithione zinc, which has been proven safe and effective for many decades in the relief of dandruff & seborrheic dermatitis.
 It also contains the natural ingredient Licorice Root Extract to help soothe redness.|

 |Created by Pediatrician||Not all babies seem to see improvement (4% of 750 reviewers stated this)|

 |Can be used on all ages|

 |Usually clears up cradle cap in 3 washes|

 The Bella B Naturals Bee Gone is an organic shampoo that is made with natural ingredients such as oatmeal and organic shae butter and is great for baby’s sensitive skin.

 This can be used as a daily shampoo after the flaky patches clear up, so you can be sure to use all the shampoo if you don’t like to waste product.